 Our friend, SSH

-Some cool computer scientists invented a way (or more specifically, a set of rules, or protocols) to allow you to communicate with remote computers over the internet, called SSH, or Secure Shell.
-This allows us to edit files on another computer, such as the CSE servers, and run commands through a terminal on CSE servers.
+SSH, or Secure Shell, is a protocol which allows us to edit files on another computer, such as the CSE servers, and run commands through a terminal on CSE servers.

 Luckily for us, VS Code has a way to use SSH to allow you to edit files and run commands on other computers.